 At the Minda de Gunzburg Center for European Studies, Shehaj will work on her book manuscript, Purchasing Power: Distributive Politics and Corruption in New Democracies.
 The book engages with diverse methods to examine electoral strategies and political survival using fiscal resources.
 It examines: (1) The types of funds and distributive strategies that corrupt governing parties use to counter an electoral backlash; and (2) The impact that fiscal inflows originating from International Organizations have on patterns of accountability, political survival, and the democratic trajectories of recipient transitioning states.

 This information is accurate for the time period that the visiting scholar is affiliated with CES.

-Research Fellow, Weiser Center for Emerging Democracies, University of Michigan
+Research Fellow, University of Michigan

-Visiting Scholar 2019-2020, CES, Harvard University
+CES Visiting Scholar 2019-2021, Harvard University